DanielMy777/Elevator-Frenzy/README.md

 ## ⚡️ Quick Start

-> To start the app using docker-compose (coming soon...)
+> To start the app using docker-compose

 1. Clone the repository (Or download the files).
 2. In the terminnal, reach the root directory of this project.